AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

 ## Tower Method

+---

-**I would highly recommend using the [:pushpin:lines method](/articles/pressure_advance.md#lines-method) rather than this method, if you can take some time to wrap your head around a small amount of manual g-code editing.** It is quicker and more precise.
+**I would highly recommend using the [:pushpin:lines method](/articles/pressure_advance.md#lines-method) rather than this method, if you can take some time to wrap your head around a small amount of g-code.** It is quicker and more precise.
 This "tower method" is here for beginners, and works, but is not my preferred method as it's a bit less precise.

 This is based off of the [:page_facing_up:Klipper Pressure Advance guide](https://www.klipper3d.org/Pressure_Advance.html#tuning-pressure-advance), but with some modifications.

 The Klipper guide recommends limiting acceleration to 500 and square corner velocity (SCV) to 1, among other things.
 The intent behind these changes is to exaggerate the effects of pressure advance as much as possible.
 I'm not a fan of this approach.

 In my opinion, it is best to run the calibration in close to normal printing conditions.
 This can make it slightly harder to tell the difference, but I find it more accurate.

+---

 **1)** Download and slice the [:page_facing_up:Klipper3d pressure advance tower STL](https://www.klipper3d.org/prints/square_tower.stl) with *your normal print settings (accelerations included)*. \
 The only modifications you should make are these: